Cleaning Mold In Your Home

 - Dehumidifier.
 Do not use a fan since it can cause mold spores to be released.

 WARNING: Do not mix bleach with other household cleaners.
 Some household cleaners contain ammonia.
 If ammonia is mixed with chlorine bleach, a toxic gas can form, causing serious injury or death.

 - Mix general household cleaner and water in a bucket and transfer to a spray bottle (follow manufacturer?s instructions).

 - If bleach use is desired due to a gray (laundry) or black (sewage) water release, prepare a bleach solution in a separate bucket.
 Using gloves and goggles, add one cup (8 ounces) bleach for every gallon of tap water.
 Bleach (the active ingredient is chlorine) can reduce mold and bacteria on treated surfaces.

-- Pour clean, warm, rinse water (no bleach or household cleaner added) into the 3rd spray bottle.
+- Pour clean, warm rinse water (no bleach or household cleaner added) into the third spray bottle.

 CAUTION: The bleach solution is irritating and harmful to the skin, eyes, and clothing.
 Avoid direct contact with the bleach by wearing rubber gloves, respirator and goggles during the entire mixing and cleaning process.

 - Seal off the room from the rest of the house with the plastic and tape.

 - Keep children and animals out of the work area during the cleaning procedure.